How Overthinking Can Make You SICK?

 Overthinking is extra thinking of something i.e. thinking too much and/or too long.
 Overthinking thinking is of two types:

 Solution centric – thinking about a solution or result

-People who think that they think more than an ordinary people, those people are fall under problem centric thinking.
+People who think that they think more than ordinary people, those people are fall under problem-centric thinking.
 Let’s understand one by one using an example:

-Suppose there is a person who is worried about financial problem which he currently dealing with.
-What thoughts will he will get in his brain:
+Suppose there is a person who is worried about financial problems which he currently dealing with.
+What thoughts will he get in his brain:

 ……..what will happen to my savings? ……..how will I live without money? ……..how do I plan to low down my expenses?
 And many more.